pag-crypto/zkmbs/README.md

 When running a module, make sure to go to Run -> Edit Configurations and set the "working directory" to whichever file your test input files are in.
 All programs in this package that require a file to be read have a file name variable at the top to set.

-The programs generate .arith and .in files are in the workingd irectory, too.
+The programs generate .arith and .in files are in the working directory, too.
 A proof can be generated from these using libsnark (see "Generating Circuits with Java" below).

 ### Optimizer